isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-03-07-post-Trade Digitalisation Pilot for Foreign Engineering Contracting Projects Completed.md

 non-transparent supply chain information, inefficiency, high costs, and complex trade processes, helping businesses in the international engineering sector transit to digital trade.
-It is estimated that the use of decentralised interoperability technology have improved cross-department collaboration efficiency by 60%, reduced document preparation costs for customs clearance by 50% (saving USD$150-200 per container), and compressed document processing time by 80%.
+It is estimated that the use of decentralised interoperability technology have<strong> improved cross-department collaboration efficiency by 60%, reduced document preparation costs for customs clearance by 50% (saving USD$150-200 per container), and compressed document processing time by 80%.
 The system also improved logistics clearance efficiency by 30%, and reducing overall costs by 15%, thus solving issues related to multi-party collaboration and cross-border data sharing.
-This could save over 100 million RMB annually for enterprises in the international engineering sector.</p>
+This could save over 100 million RMB annually for enterprises in the international engineering sector</strong>.</p>
 <p>Next, the Beijing Two-Zone Office and IMDA will continue to expand the
 application of trade digitalisation, supporting further development of digital and intelligent international trade.</p>